TailGuy/DF-docker/README.md

 - [Services](#services)

 > [!NOTE]
 > Make sure to set up your environment variables before running the docker compose script.
 [Setting up your environment variables](#setting-up-your-environment-variables)
+> Remember to set up the admin account for portainer after running the docker compose script: http://localhost:9000
 > You can check logs for applications through Grafana: http://localhost:3000/a/grafana-lokiexplore-app/

 ## Prerequisites